dwaware/Dungeons/README.md

 Next step: Populating the map with item sprites and managing interactions.
 This was previously implemented using a third-party tool from the Unity store but I decided to remove it and start on my own system.

+Note the large room has visibility limited by the player's torch radius:

 ![dungeons](https://user-images.githubusercontent.com/74695555/108611189-59e06200-7399-11eb-9f95-7fcdd9c643f2.png)

 The minimap with fog off:

 ![minimap2](https://user-images.githubusercontent.com/74695555/108611319-cf006700-739a-11eb-84e6-48bbfc6add93.png)

-A room with visibility limited by the player's torch radius:
+A room with a door (and the player):

 ![room2](https://user-images.githubusercontent.com/74695555/108611320-d0319400-739a-11eb-84b8-6de772973853.png)